smartmeio/arancino-library/README.md

 ## Getting Started
-To get started with Arancino Library you can download the latest version from the repository `arancino-library` within the [SmartMe.IO Repository Management Site] or directly from Arduino Library Manager.
+To get started with Arancino Library you can download the latest version from the repository `arancino-library` within the [smartme.IO Repository Management Site](https://download.smartme.io/artifactory/list/arancino-library/) or directly from Arduino Library Manager.

 ### Arduino IDE